- More environmentally friendly

 - Not as noisy

-- When recharged from renewable electricity, they emit zero emissions
+- When recharged from renewable electricity, they produce zero emissions

-EVs are powered by an electric battery so, unlike petrol or diesel vehicles, they don't produce any tailpipe emissions or air quality pollutants.
+EVs are powered by an electric battery so, unlike petrol or diesel vehicles, they don't produce any tailpipe emissions.

 WA's electricity generation mix fluctuates daily.
 Over the past 12 months, 14 per cent of electricity was generated by wind, with the remaining generation made up of gas (42 per cent), coal (42 per cent), and solar rounds out almost all of the remaining two per cent.

 Recent European research indicates that EVs outperform diesel and petrol passenger vehicles, across all electricity generation makeups; and even on heavily carbon intensive grids.
 EVs charged by the average European electricity profile ‘repay their “carbon debt”’ after a year and can save over 30 tonnes of CO2 across their lifetime when compared to an equivalent non-electric vehicle.
 Taxis, on-demand ride share and shared vehicles – vehicles that travel significantly greater distances – can save up to 85 tonnes over their lifetime.

 Yes you can.
 The WA branch of the Australian Electric Vehicle Association (AEVA) is a great place to start for local information.

 EVs use one or more electric motors for propulsion, and are recharged by plugging in to an external power source.